criss05/HolidayPlanner/README.md

-# VacantionPlanner
+# VacationPlanner
 # Description
-This Repository will contain description and implementation about the vacantion entity, that reers to the time off from work or school.
+This Repository will contain description and implementation about the vacation entity, that reers to the time off from work or school.
 It includes attributes as start and end date, destination, type of vacantion, etc.

 # Features
-The Vacantion can have the following attributes:
+The Vacation can have the following attributes:

   id: Unique identifier